volunteer-hue2024/volunteer-hue2024/README.md

 ### Hi there I'm Sneh👋
-Sighted at: Grounding high-level theory into tangible builds.
+Sighted @ Grounding high-level theory into tangible builds.

 A passionate Developer journey transitioning into the world of AI .